-If you've tried a different charging cable, AC adaptor, and outlet — and still can't get the device to charge, contact the seller for help.
+If you've tried a different charging cable, AC adaptor, and outlet — and still can't get the device to charge, contact Back Market Customer Care for help.

 The battery is warm or inflated

 Excessive heat from your battery or an inflated battery are signs that the battery is not functioning correctly.
-If you're experiencing this issue, remove the device from the charger, turn off the device to ensure it's no longer draining the battery, and contact the seller for a replacement or repair.
+If you're experiencing this issue, remove the device from the charger, turn off the device to ensure it's no longer draining the battery, and contact us for a replacement or repair.

 Need more help?